alexcpn/alexcpn.github.io/html/NN/ml/7_cnn_network.md

 ## References

- Easier to follow (wihtout explcit Matrix Calculus) though not really correct
+ Easier to follow (without explicit Matrix Calculus) though not really correct
  - [Supervised Deep Learning Marc'Aurelio Ranzato DeepMind]

 Easy to follow but lacking in some aspects